Isn’t it time to get serious about your professional development?

 Small Group Coaching (2 to 4 people)

-If your organization is trying to groom people for leadership, you might consider a small group experience.
+If your organization is grooming people for leadership, you might consider a small group experience.
 Together, participants concentrate on topics that they have surfaced themselves as crucial, or that the employer has identified, or a combination.

 Within the small group, they explore strengths and opportunities, uncover roadblocks, and build practical skills.
 Participants are asked to sign a confidentiality agreement.

-Small group coaching can be done via breakfast meetings, lunch meetings or whichever venue works best for your group.
-See a list of concerns that groups might explore.
+Small group coaching can be done via breakfast meetings, lunch meetings, or whichever venue works best for your group.

 Whether one-on-one or small group, Emotional Intelligence Coaching is a powerful, flexible and practical process for creating lasting behavior change!*